jaredpalmer/formik/README.md

 ### `validate?: (values: Values, props: Props) => FormikError<Values> | Promise<any>`

-_Note: I suggest using [`validateSchema`] and Yup for validation.
+_Note: I suggest using [`validatationSchema`] and Yup for validation.
 However, `validate` is a dependency-free, straightforward way to validate your forms._

 Validate the form's [`values`] with function.
 This function can either be: